In video call, Biden presses China's Xi on Russia support

 Sullivan also said the administration determined China knew that Putin “was planning something” before the invasion of Ukraine, but the Chinese government “may not have understood the full extent” of what Putin had in mind.

 Xi and Putin met in early February, weeks before the invasion, with the Russian leader traveling to Beijing for the start of the Winter Olympics.
-During Putin’s visit, the two leaders issued a 5,000-word statement declaring limitless “friendship.”
+The two leaders issued a 5,000-word statement declaring limitless “friendship.”

-Beijing’s leadership would like to be supportive of Russia but also recognizes how badly the Russian military action is going as an overmatched Ukrainian military has put up stiff resistance, according to a Western official familiar with current intelligence assessments.
+Beijing’s leaders would like to be supportive of Russia, but they also recognize how badly the Russian military action is going as an overmatched Ukrainian military has put up stiff resistance, according to a Western official familiar with current intelligence assessments.

 The official, who was not authorized to comment and spoke on the condition of anonymity, said Beijing is weighing the potential “reputational blowback” of being associated with the Russian camp.
-The Chinese response to Russia’s request for help “is in the process of being formulated,” the official added.
+The Chinese response to Russia’s request for help is still being formulated, the official said.

 Though seen as siding with Russia, China has also reached out to Ukraine, with its ambassador to the country on Monday quoted as saying: “China is a friendly country for the Ukrainian people.
 As an ambassador, I can responsibly say that China will forever be a good force for Ukraine, both economically and politically.”